Love Tyrant: Supporting

-The current God, also Guri's father.
+The current God and Guri's father.
 Despite being the highest authority in Heaven, he often slacks off and uses his special television set to view events on earth freely.
 Has a habit of doting on his daughter and spying on her via his TV.
 He gives Seiji the mission to teach Guri about love so she can be a proper cupid and eventual God.
 He claims his wife left him due to loving all beings equally as his job demands.